Mendocino - California's coziest town - USA

 How do I find accommodation?

 Mendocino is (not unexpectedly) a popular destination for San Francisco residents looking for a romantic and quiet weekend away from the hustle and bustle of the big city.
-Although for a city of approx 1000 inhabitants there are unusually many B&Bs in Mendocino, it is not at all easy to find accommodation if you are not out in very good time.
+Although for a town of about 1000 people there are an unusually large number of B&Bs in Mendocino, it is not at all easy to find accommodation unless you are out very early.
 It can also be quite difficult to find accommodation that takes more than two adults, as the small hotels usually have very small rooms.

 An alternative location for family accommodation is Fort Bragg, 15 minutes north of Mendocino, where all the major motel chains are represented.
 Not as romantic, but a motel room with two king-size beds is convenient and economical accommodation for a family with two children.
 Before you decide on accommodation, however, I think you should check out these lovely boutique B&Bs in Mendocino: Agate Cove B&B, MacCallum House and Blue Door Inn.
 Here you can really say that the accommodation is as interesting as the destination.